 The Raki tend to have large families that are ruled over by the men, who make all family decisions.
 Raki have a history of irregular migration and during the dry season often take their families to mining areas to find work.
-Raki do not see the point of registering their children at birth; as a result, they have no official status.
-At around the age of 13, many Raki girls are sent to the households of extended family members where they work long hours as child domestic servants.
+Raki do not see the point of registering their children at birth and as a result, they have no official status.
+At around the age of 13, many Raki girls are sent to the households of extended family members elsewhere in the province, where they work long hours as child domestic servants.